You are here

 FERPA permits the College to disclose "directory information" without a student's prior consent which includes certain categories of information, the public exposure of which would not generally be considered harmful or an invasion of privacy to the student, without a student's prior consent.
 At Massachusetts College of Art and Design, directory information includes a student's name; local address; telephone number; hometown, field of study; dates of attendance; degrees and awards received, including departmental and graduation honors and participation in the officially recognized activities.

 Students, however, may elect to withhold directory information from disclosure.
-To do so, a student must check the appropriate box on his or her registration form during fall registration.
-Once a student agrees to release directory information, the College must provide it to anyone who requests it.
+To do so, a student must contact the Office of the Registrar directly in writing.
 The College will honor requests for nondisclosure of directory information for one academic year only; thereafter, students must file requests to withhold directory information each year during the registration period.

 Disclosure to Other College Officials

 Within the College community, FERPA permits access to education records to only those officials with legitimate educational interests.
 An "official" is: